Visiting Non-Degree Status

 The deadline for submission of all forms and transcripts for the Spring 2014 semester is Friday, December 13, 2013.
 Please note that due to enrollment limits and space restrictions, we cannot guarantee placement in any course.
 All approved requests will be handled on a first-come, first-serve basis should seats be available.

-The visiting, non-degree student status was established so that qualified individuals with a completed undergraduate degree from an accredited institution (and, typically, with a cumulative GPA of 3.00, solid "B," or higher) might enroll in 1-2 graduate-level classes during the fall or spring semesters for their own benefit or, in some cases, to complete a few prerequisites for graduate-level programs to which they are applying.
-To enroll in graduate-level courses during the summer, individuals must apply and be accepted through the Summer School.
+The visiting non-degree student status was established so that qualified individuals with a completed undergraduate degree from an accredited institution (and, typically, with a cumulative GPA of 3.00, solid "B," or higher) might enroll in 1-2 graduate-level classes during the fall or spring semesters for their own benefit or, in some cases, to complete a few prerequisites for graduate-level programs to which they are applying.
+To enroll in graduate-level courses during the summer, individuals may need to apply and be accepted through the Summer School.

-If you are interested in taking undergraduate level classes please contact the Georgetown's Office of Undergraduate Admissions. http://uadmissions.georgetown.edu/special_program/
+If you are interested in taking undergraduate level classes, please contact Georgetown's Office of Undergraduate Admissions.

 Students currently enrolled in colleges or universities within the Consortium of Universities of the Washington Metropolitan Area (such as American, George Mason, and George Washington Universities, among others) should follow the procedures described on the Registrar's Office website to seek permission to enroll in courses.

 - The McDonough School of Business does not currently accept visiting non-degree students.